7db9a/lsk/README.md

 * Test on MacOS and maybe see about Windows compatibility.

-* Opens files with any editor besides Vim.

 * Add more file colors (only file and dir differentiated right now).

 * LS_COLOR support and don't rely on hard-coding color scheme.

 * Add async and do more pass-by-reference: it's slow if there are a ton of files in the top of directory.

-* Edit a command with having to simply backspace.
+* Edit a command without having to rely solely on backspace.

 * Cursor (blinky thing that moves when you type) should be visible.